C# (pronounced “C sharp”) is a high-level, object-oriented programming language, developed by Microsoft as part of its .NET platform.

 - Native integration with other Microsoft technologies, such as .NET and Visual Studio

-Personally, what I like the most is how it has been able to integrate different paradigms into a single, multipurpose language that is easy to use and very efficient.
+Personally, what I like most is how it has been able to integrate different paradigms into a single multi-purpose language, comfortable to use and very efficient.

-Furthermore, with the introduction of .NET Core (now .NET), C# is cross-platform and multi-system.
-Thus, applications written in C# can run on different operating systems, including Windows, macOS, and Linux.
+Furthermore, with the introduction of .NET Core (now just .NET), C# is now cross-platform and multi-system.
+So applications written in C# can run on different operating systems, including Windows, macOS, and Linux.

 Finally, .NET is OpenSource.
 All the code is available in Microsoft’s GitHub repositories.